TemKaa1337/container/docs/01_configuration/01_decorator.md

         ClassBuilder::make(Decorator1::class)
             // here you need to specify what you want to decorate: interface or abstract class
             // the second parameter contains priority of nested decorators, the higher priority - the closer to original
-            // decorated class decorator is wrapped
-            // third parameter is class signature where decorated class will be passed.
-If your class contains only
-            // constructor argument, you can pass the signature attribute as it will be ignored, but if your class
-            // has 2 or more arguments, you need to specify what property expects decorated class ->decorates(id: SomeInterface::class, priority: 1, signature: 'decorated')
+            // the algorithm of how decorator works is it searches for argument type which is equal to that you provided
+            // as `id` argument in `decorates` method, e.g. in this example it will search for `SomeInterface` argument type
+            ->decorates(id: SomeInterface::class, priority: 1)
             ->bindVariable('someValue', 'someValue')
             ->build()
     )